amir-zeldes/RFTokenizer/README.md

 }
 ```

-The data provided for the Hebrew segmentation experiment in this paper is derived from the Universal Dependencies version of the Hebrew Treebank, which is made available under a CC BY-NC-SA 4.0 license, but using the earlier splits from the 2014 SPMRL shared task.
+The data provided for the Hebrew segmentation experiment in this paper, given in the data/ directory, is derived from the Universal Dependencies version of the Hebrew Treebank, which is made available under a CC BY-NC-SA 4.0 license, but using the earlier splits from the 2014 SPMRL shared task.
 For attribution information for the Hebrew Treebank, see: https://github.com/UniversalDependencies/UD_Hebrew-HTB

+The out-of-domain Wikipedia dataset from the paper, called Wiki5K and available in the data/ directory, is available under the same terms as Wikipedia.

 ## Requirements